OutrightWings/3DS_CAD/readme.md

 # Todo:
+* Touching the screen that causes a scene change doesnt continue to register the touch when the scene changes
 * c stick rotation does in place rotation instead of whole model around, just the face
 * Use earclipping to generate tris instead of fan so concave shapes
 * multi select verts